opsschool/curriculum/networking_101.rst

 **************

-This chapter should provide enough knowledge on networking to enable a systems administrator to connect a linux server to a network and troubleshoot basic network-related problems.
-First, we will go over the basics of the 7-layer Open Systems Interconnection (OSI) model, which is a standard framework with which to implement communication systems.
+This chapter should provide enough knowledge on networking to enable a systems administrator to connect a Linux server to a network and troubleshoot basic network-related problems.
+First, we will go over the basics of the 7-layer Open Systems Interconnection (:term:`OSI`) model, which is a standard framework with which to implement communication systems.
 Next, we will delve into each layer of the OSI model in more detail as it applies to the role of systems administration.

 OSI model
 =========

-The OSI model describes 7 layers of abstraction that enable software programs to communicate with each other on separate systems.
-The 7 layers are designed to allow communication to occur between systems at a given level of abstraction without concern for how the lower levels are implemented.
+The OSI model describes seven layers of abstraction that enable software programs to communicate with each other on separate systems.
+The seven layers are designed to allow communication to occur between systems at a given level of abstraction without concern for how the lower levels are implemented.
 In this way, more complex protocols can be built on top of simpler ones that can be used interchangeably without modifying the higher-level code.
 The job of each layer is to provide some service to the layer above by using the services provided by the layer below.